-- [4] This motion was made under Rule 3 of the Canadian Human Rights Tribunal Rules of Procedure (Proceedings Prior to July 11, 2021), pursuant to Rules 1(6), 3(1), 3(2), and 5(2), and pursuant to the Canadian Human Rights Tribunal's continuing jurisdiction in this matter. - [5] The Caring Society seeks an order that Canada immediately include, in its definition of "urgent requests," requests from First Nations children who: - a.
-Have recently experienced the death of a caregiving family member, biological parent(s), and/or siblings, or are reasonably anticipated to experience such a death; or - b. are impacted by a state of emergency proclaimed by a First Nations government, a provincial/territorial government, or the federal government. - [6] The Caring Society seeks an order that Canada immediately revise its National Call Centre calling tree and other contact mechanisms that may exist to ensure that requestors can immediately and easily indicate that their request is urgent or, in the case of an existing request, has become urgent and ensure that ISC staff with authority to review and determine urgent requests are available in sufficient numbers during and outside of business hours; - [7] The Caring Society seeks an order that Canada will, within 45 days of this Tribunal's order, appoint sufficient persons in each ISC region and nationally who are responsible for managing urgent Jordan's Principle cases to ensure that the determinations are made in a manner consistent with the Tribunal's orders;
+[4] This motion was made under Rule 3 of the Canadian Human Rights Tribunal Rules of Procedure (Proceedings Prior to July 11, 2021), pursuant to Rules 1(6), 3(1), 3(2), and 5(2), and pursuant to the Canadian Human Rights Tribunal's continuing jurisdiction in this matter.

+[5] The Caring Society seeks an order that Canada immediately includes, in its definition of "urgent requests," requests from First Nations children who:

+- Have recently experienced the death of a caregiving family member, biological parent(s), and/or siblings, or are reasonably anticipated to experience such a death; or - b. are impacted by a state of emergency proclaimed by a First Nations government, a provincial/territorial government, or the federal government.

+[6] The Caring Society seeks an order that Canada immediately revises its National Call Centre calling tree and other contact mechanisms that may exist to ensure that requestors can immediately and easily indicate that their request is urgent or, in the case of an existing request, has become urgent and ensure that ISC staff with authority to review and determine urgent requests are available in sufficient numbers during and outside of business hours;

+[7] The Caring Society seeks an order that Canada will, within 45 days of this Tribunal's order, appoint sufficient persons in each ISC region and nationally who are responsible for managing urgent Jordan's Principle cases to ensure that the determinations are made in a manner consistent with the Tribunal's orders;

-- [8] The Caring Society seeks an order that Canada will, within 7 days of this Tribunal's order, adopt the following measures related to its backlog of unaddressed Jordan's Principle requests: - a.
-Report back to this Tribunal and the parties to identify the total number of currently backlogged cases, including with information regarding the cumulative number of backlogged cases at month's end, dating back 12 months; - b.
-Contact all requestors in the backlog by email or phone setting out the Tribunal's timeline orders, noting Canada's non-compliant backlogs and urging requestors with urgent or time sensitive requests, or non-urgent requests that have become urgent, to contact specific personnel who will, including over the holiday season, determine such requests within 12 hours.
-The notice should also include timeframes for resolving the backlogs, information on requesting retroactive payments for requestors who had to pay for services, products or supports due to Canada's non-compliance, and information on measures being taken to prevent backlogs from recurring. - triage all backlogged requests for urgency and communicate with all requestors with undetermined urgent cases to take interim measures to address any reasonably foreseeable irremediable harms; and - d. report back to this Tribunal and the parties regarding the number of urgent cases identified in the backlog, including the intake backlog, the in-progress backlog, and the reimbursement backlog, and the timeframe by which all urgent and non-urgent backlogged requests will be determined. - [9] The Caring Society seeks an order requiring Canada to adopt the following measures with respect to its National and Regional and other Jordan's Principle contact centres including its call-in lines: - a.
-Restrict the National Jordan's Principle Contact Centre's practice of referring urgent cases to ISC regional offices (or vice versa) to only situations wherein ISC staff
+[8] The Caring Society seeks an order that Canada will, within 7 days of this Tribunal's order, adopt the following measures related to its backlog of unaddressed Jordan's Principle requests:

+- Report back to this Tribunal and the parties to identify the total number of currently backlogged cases, including information regarding the cumulative number of backlogged cases at month's end, dating back 12 months; - b.
+Contact all requestors in the backlog by email or phone setting out the Tribunal's timeline orders, noting Canada's non-compliant backlogs, and urging requestors with urgent or time-sensitive requests, or non-urgent requests that have become urgent, to contact specific personnel who will, including over the holiday season, determine such requests within 12 hours.
+The notice should also include timeframes for resolving the backlogs, information on requesting retroactive payments for requestors who had to pay for services, products, or supports due to Canada's non-compliance, and information on measures being taken to prevent backlogs from recurring. - c.
+Triage all backlogged requests for urgency and communicate with all requestors with undetermined urgent cases to take interim measures to address any reasonably foreseeable irremediable harms; and - d.
+Report back to this Tribunal and the parties regarding the number of urgent cases identified in the backlog, including the intake backlog, the in-progress backlog, and the reimbursement backlog, and the timeframe by which all urgent and non-urgent backlogged requests will be determined.

+[9] The Caring Society seeks an order requiring Canada to adopt the following measures with respect to its National, Regional and other Jordan's Principle contact centres including its call-in lines: